-Our PRC Legal Adviser has advised us that the recognition and enforcement of foreign judgments are governed by the PRC Civil Procedures Law.
+Commerce & Finance Law Offices, our PRC legal adviser, has advised us that the recognition and enforcement of foreign judgments are governed by the PRC Civil Procedures Law.
 PRC courts may recognize and enforce foreign judgments in accordance with the requirements of the PRC Civil Procedures Law based either on treaties between the PRC and the country where the judgment is made or on reciprocity between jurisdictions, provided that the foreign judgments do not violate the basic principles of laws of the PRC or its sovereignty, security or social and public interest.